Docs

 ReplicaDB uses the MSSQL Server bulk copy API for load data into the database.

-Hence, depending on the source database, some data types are not supported by the MSSQL Server bulk copy, and must be cast during the replication process to avoid the Specification of length or precision 0 is invalid
+Hence, depending on the source database, some data types are not supported by the MSSQL Server bulk copy, and must be cast during the replication process to avoid the Specification of length or precision 0 is invalid exception.

 In addition, to avoid the exception Column xx is invalid.
-Please check your column mappings
+Please check your column mappings it will be necessary to include all source and sink columns.

 Example